 Everyone at the construction worksite has a role to play in preventing falls.

-On a Friday in June, an estimator arrived at a remodel job to look at a cedar-shake roof and estimate the cost of an addition that a construction crew was building.
-He spoke to the supervisor at the site and climbed to the roof through an open skylight, using a metal extension ladder.
+An estimator arrived at a remodel job to look at a cedar-shake roof and estimate the cost of an addition that a construction crew was building.
+He spoke to the supervisor at the site and climbed to the roof through an open skylight using a metal extension ladder.
 However, he was unaware that the contractor had used a sheet of thin insulating material to cover three 2-by-6-foot skylight openings in the roof (it had rained the day before).
 He stepped onto the insulating material, fell through one of the skylights, and landed on his back, 15 feet below.

 A Life-Changing Moment (Short Version) - Washington State Dept. of Labor and Industries 2007 - Video V1230 - A true story of one man's tragic accident in Washington state.
 The injured worker had received no safety training nor had been given fall protection gear when he fell and became paralyzed from the waist down.
 He was lucky, he lived to tell this story and hopes that others will be spared his pain.
 Includes requirements and recommendations for scaffolding.